Koumbi Saleh: Arabic sources and the capital of the Ghana Empire

 The city of Ghāna consists of two towns situated on a plain.
 One of these towns, which is inhabited by Muslims, is large and possesses twelve mosques, in one of which they assemble for Friday prayer. ...
 In the environs are wells with sweet water, from which they drink and with which they grow vegetables.
 The king's town is 6 mi distant from this one and bears the name of Al-Ghāba.
 Between these two towns are continuous habitations.
 The houses of the inhabitants are of stone and acacia wood.
 The king has a palace and a number of domed dwellings all surrounded with an enclosure like a city wall.
 In the king's town, and not far from his courts of justice, is a mosque where Muslims who arrive in his court pray.
 Around the king's town are domed buildings and groves and thickets where the sorcerers of these people, men in charge of the religious cult, live.

 The descriptions provided by the early Arab authors lack sufficient detail to pinpoint the exact location of the town.
-In fact, the sources appear contradictory with al-Idrisi placing the town on both sides of the Niger River.
-This has led to the suggestion that at some point the capital may have been moved south to the Niger River.
 The much later 17th-century African chronicle, the Tarikh al-fattash, states that the Malian Empire was preceded by the Kayamagna dynasty which had a capital at a town called Koumbi.
 The chronicle does not use the word Ghana.
 The other important 17th-century chronicle, the Tarikh al-Sudan mentions that the Malian Empire came after the dynasty of Qayamagha which had its capital at the city of Ghana.
 It is assumed that the "Kayamagna" or "Qayamagha" dynasty ruled the empire of Ghana mentioned in the early Arabic sources.